saipavani68/Ecommerce-App/README.md

-# An E-Commerce Application Using MERN Stack
+# An e-commerce application using MERN stack

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).